-Admission to trading on a recognised stock exchange and either listing on the LSE (or foreign equivalent main market exchange) or trading on any other 'recognised stock exchange' (which includes AIM) are required.
+Admission to trading on a recognised stock exchange and, within three years, either listing on the LSE (or foreign equivalent main market exchange) or trading on any other 'recognised stock exchange' (which includes AIM) are required.
 HM Revenue & Customs maintain a list of recognised stock exchanges across the world.